 Ways of purifying water

-It is important to note that you should be treating any water that you plan to use for drinking, cooking, washing dishes, or brushing your teeth.
+It is important to treat any water that you plan to use for drinking, cooking, washing dishes, and even for brushing your teeth.

 Boiling